-- 4.02 Employees are required to behave with a high standard of integrity in business and commercial relationships and treat colleagues and anyone with whom the Council has dealings fairly, with respect and dignity. - 4.03 All employees must comply with all policies, standards and supporting guidelines, working procedures and safety instructions relevant to their job.
-For example, the Council operates policies covering the following key matters: - (i) Discipline; - (ii) Grievance;
+- 4.2 Employees are required to behave with a high standard of integrity in business and commercial relationships and treat colleagues and anyone with whom the Council has dealings fairly, with respect and dignity.

+- 4.3 All employees must comply with all policies, standards and supporting guidelines, working procedures and safety instructions relevant to their job.
+For example, the Council operates policies covering the following key matters:

+- Discipline;

+- Grievance;

-- (iii) Bullying and harassment;
+- Bullying and harassment;

-- (iv) Attendance at work;
+- Attendance at work;

-- (v) Data security;
+- Data security;

-- (vi) Performance; and
+- Performance; and

-- (vii) Improvement.

-- 4.04 This list is not exhaustive.
+- Improvement. - 4.4 This list is not exhaustive.
 All policies can be found on the intranet and are updated regularly.
 But policies and procedures are not of contractual force.
-Employees have a responsibility to ensure that they understand the Council's key policies and the duties it places upon them.

-- 4.05 All employees are required to take responsibility for their own work and the proper performance of anyone they manage.
+Employees have a responsibility to ensure that they understand the Council's key policies and the duties it places upon them. - 4.5 All employees are required to take responsibility for their own work and the proper performance of anyone they manage.
 Learning and development are personal responsibilities.
-Individuals are required to take full advantage of the opportunities provided and keep up-to-date with best practice in their own field.

-- 4.06 All employees must perform their duties diligently and as directed by their manager.
-When dealing with the public, employees must conform to any Customer Services Delivery Standards or equivalent standards issued to them.

-- 4.07 All employees must comply with the terms and conditions of their contract of employment.
+Individuals are required to take full advantage of the opportunities provided and keep up-to-date with best practice in their own field. - 4.6 All employees must perform their duties diligently and as directed by their manager.
+When dealing with the public, employees must conform to any Customer Services Delivery Standards or equivalent standards issued to them. - 4.7 All employees must comply with the terms and conditions of their contract of employment.
 All employees must avoid engaging in activities that are likely to breach that contract or bring disrepute or damage upon the Council, even where such conduct occurs outside of work.
 Employees must not do anything while on or off duty that could damage the Council's reputation and/or lead to criminal charges against them.